Burning a set of pre-configured Raspberry OS cards for Raspberry Pis with Wifi Access

 by MAC Address or through browser login.

-In our tutorial we define the manager hostname to be red
+In our tutorial we define the manager hostname to be red, while each

 The following image shows our cluster configuration: